Durzn/BracketHighlighter/README.md

 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [2.3.0]
+  Added an option to have separate highlighting options for symbols and content.

 ## [2.2.4]
   If a symbol with no end symbol was included within a different symbol, nothing would get highlighted when trying to highlight from the scope of the symbols.
   Example: { [ | }